astik/experiment-traditional-ssr-pwa/README.md

 Using a regex for extracting resources' url is a no-way.

-We could load the string in a *DocumentFragment* and then use *querySelectorAll*.
+We could load the string in a _DocumentFragment_ and then use _querySelectorAll_.
-But, as the process is run inside the service worker, we do not have access to *document*.
+But, as the process is run inside the service worker, we do not have access to _document_.

-Another solution would have been to use the *template* markup, but once again, *document* is not enable.
+Another solution would have been to use the _template_ markup, but once again, _document_ is not enable.

-Another shot would be to use *DOMParser* but here again, it is not exposed to the service worker.
+Another shot would be to use _DOMParser_ but here again, it is not exposed to the service worker.
 From https://github.com/w3c/ServiceWorker/issues/846, `DOM implementations in browsers are not thread-safe.`

-Let's give up for now and try the external dependency: *parse5* (https://github.com/inikulin/parse5).
+Let's give up for now and try the external dependency: _parse5_ (https://github.com/inikulin/parse5).

-TODO
+_parse5_ transform the entry string into a tree structure representing the underlying DOM structure.
+With a very naive iterative tree processing, all the nodes are scanned to extract specific information.
+In the POC, we extract _script_, _link_ (with `rel=stylesheet`) and _img_ markup in order to extract URL.
+Once we've retrieved all the needed URLs, we add those to the application cache (naive approach : `cache.addAll`).

+## Conclusion

+By adding a small footprint to an existing app, we introduce a powerful way to speed up browing a "classic" website:

+-   add `init-sw.js` to website pages in order to initialize service worker and listen for warmup
+-   add `init-warmup.js` to define which link should be warmup
+-   add `sw.js` which is the background service worker

+Most of this works in the background, it won't block the main JS loop.

+One thing though, adding an application cache for an offline application does not mean you can get rid of HTTP classic cache mechanism (_expires_, _cache-control_, _modified-date_,, _etag_).
+Everytime we reach for a resource we get it from the cache but we are still fetching from the network to update the resource.
+Without proper classic HTTP cache, we would retrieve all the resources from the server which would lead to a high bandwith usage.

 ## Literature